Skip to contents

 output_pdf

-Logical.
-If TRUE, saves the generated plots as a PDF file.
-Defaults to FALSE.
+Logical, if TRUE, saves plots as a PDF file.
+Default is FALSE.

 path

-The file path for saving the PDF.
-Defaults to an empty string, meaning no file is saved.
+File path for saving the PDF.
+Default is an empty string.

 rows_page